How I survived Hepatitis C by travelling to India to buy generic Hepatitis C medication

 Good on you India for caring about your people and standing up to the bullies.

 On the plane…. flying over Indonesia at 11,000 meters on Malaysian Airlines: a few hours before we land in KL and then on to Chennai Airport for a midnight arrival.
-Yes I’m travelling Malaysian Airlines but not at all worried about a plane crash.
-In fact I chose Malaysian Airlines because, statistically, it is SO unlikely that anything could happen to another one of their flights (unless you happen to believe that bad things come in threes).
+Yes, I’m traveling Malaysian Airlines, which had just lost two of its planes killing all on board, but I am not at all worried about a plane crash.
+In fact, I chose Malaysian Airlines because, statistically, it is SO unlikely that anything could happen to another one of their flights (unless you happen to believe that bad things come in threes).
 I also chose Malaysian because I figured that lots of people would choose not to fly with them and there might be a bit of room on the flight and I was right!
 The plane is half empty and I get four empty seats to stretch out on, pure luxury!
-So as I drift off into that aeroplane half sleep I find myself wondering/worrying what will happen when I wake up tomorrow and go out to find a doctor in Chennai ???
+So as I drift off into that airplane half-sleep I find myself wondering/worrying what will happen when I wake up tomorrow and go out to find a doctor in Chennai ???

-Is there going to be some kind red tape nightmare getting the prescription?
+Is there going to be some kind of red tape nightmare getting the prescription?

 What if I have to see a specialist and cannot get an appointment within the time that I have?